-Can you complete the puzzle to find this month’s calendar with German saying?
+Can you complete the puzzle with a German saying?

 The background is bigger than the puzzle, giving you space to move the pieces.